wiremock/api-template-library/googleapis.com-mybusinessqanda/index.md

 ---
 slug: "googleapis-com-mybusinessqanda"
-name: "My Business Q&A API"
+title: "My Business Q&A API"
 provider: "googleapis.com"
 description: "The My Business Q&A API allows questions and answers to be posted for\
   \ specific listings.
 Note - If you have a quota of 0 after enabling the API, please\